 Trade and other payables are initially recognised at fair value and subsequently measured based on the amortised cost method.

-In order to facilitate credit access to its suppliers, the Company has entered into reverse factoring or indirect factoring agreements (with recourse).
-On the basis of contractual arrangements in place, suppliers may, at their discretion, sell the amounts due from the Company to a financing institution and cash in the amount before maturity.
+In order to ensure easy access to credit for its suppliers, the Company has entered into reverse factoring or indirect factoring agreements (with recourse).
+Based on the contractual structures in place, the supplier has the possibility to assign the receivables claimed from the Company at its own discretion to a lending institution and cash in the amount before maturity.

-Within this framework, the relationships for which the primary obligation with the supplier is maintained and a payment extension, if granted, does not entail a change in payment terms, retain their nature and are therefore classified as trade payables.
+In this context, the relationships for which the primary obligation is maintained with the supplier and any extension, where granted, do not involve a change in payment terms, retain their nature and therefore remain classified as commercial liabilities.

-Revenues are recognised at fair value of the amount received for the services from the ordinary activities, on an accrual basis.
+Revenues are recognised at fair value of the amount received for the services from the ordinary activities, in accordance with the accruals principle.
 They are calculated following the deduction of VAT and discounts.

 The revenues, principally relating to the provision of services, are recognised in the accounting period in which they are provided.